jammi-shah/CI-CD-app-dockerhub-AWS/README.md

 # CI-CD-enabled-flask-app
-This is a demo app for github actions enabled CI/CD Pipeline which containerizes a python  framework namley flask based app usinng Actions.The workflow named upload to dockerhub biulds the docekrfile and pushes the build container to dockerhub.
+ This is a demo app for GitHub actions enabled CI/CD Pipeline.

-chxbhxb
+ The Python framework used for the app is flask.
+ Four workflows have been enabled on the repository.